DecentralizedSysGroup/zkTEE/README.md

-I ported [hyperplonk](https://github.com/EspressoSystems/hyperplonk) (dc194f83ef5cae523b869f7256f314bdbeb2a42c) to SGX using Rust SGX SDK v2.
+I ported [hyperplonk](https://github.com/EspressoSystems/hyperplonk) (dc194f83ef5cae523b869f7256f314bdbeb2a42c) to SGX using Rust SGX SDK v2, to get some preliminary performance comparison.
+The current implementation of hyperplonk is not zk, but adding zk should not significantly affect performance.

-Some preliminary performance comparison.
 Caveat: code is not optimized for TEE.
 Untrusted threads are used for benchmark.
 The penalty is up to 5x within the range of tested parameters.

 ![Runtime Comparison](perf/linear.png)